jarrarhaider1214/docs/pages/user-guide/components/application-sharing/application-sharing.md

 Based on their teams, users will only be able to access certain modules in CloudPlex.

 Application sharing module was developed to share resources with different teams.
-That way teams can easily share their applications or resources with other teams for collaborations purposes etc.
+That way teams can easily share their infrastructures or resources with other teams for collaborations purposes etc.

-> Super-user will be able to access all the resources and applications irrespective of the access level.
+> Super-user will be able to access all the resources and infrastructure irrespective of the access level.

-## How to Share Application
+## How to Share Infrastructure

-To share Application with different teams:
+To share Infrastructure with different teams:

-1. Navigate to the **Applications** menu from the top bar and select the **Application** you want to share.
+1. Navigate to the **Infrastructure** menu from the left pane and select the **Infrastructure** you want to share.

    ![1](imgs/1.jpg)